 Facilitators: Rev. Liz Testa, coordinator for Women’s Transformation and Leadership, facilitates afternoon sessions.
 Lesley Mazzotta, Women’s Transformation and Leadership education specialist and certified spiritual director, facilitates evening sessions.

-Description: Join a webinar to explore how we as Christ followers can love immigrants and displaced people in the midst of a global pandemic.
-These webinars will run the first Thursday of the month from 3:00–4:00 p.m.
-Eastern time, running through June.
+Description: Join a webinar to continue the discussion on loving our displaced neighbors through a global pandemic.
+In the last two sessions, we’ll look at refugees, international students, immigrants, migrants, and interfaith dialogue, all from a local mission standpoint.
+These webinars will run the first Thursday of the month from 1:00–2:00 p.m.
+Eastern time, running through August.
 The discussion will be hosted by Laura Osborne, the RCA’s coordinator for interreligious relations, and JJ TenClay, the RCA’s refugee ministries coordinator.

 Description: Heeding the call of the World Council of Churches to be steadfast in prayer during this global crisis, the RCA’s Christian Unity Project will lead 10 minutes of prayer live on its Facebook page each Wednesday at noon (EDT).
 We unite our hearts in solidarity with the worldwide church, praying for all those affected by coronavirus.

 In this webinar hosted by our partner Standards of Excellence in Short-Term Mission, professionals from the travel, insurance, and healthcare industries answer questions about planning airline travel, different types of trip insurance, and airline health/safety protocols.
 This information will be helpful to anyone who is considering planning a future mission trip.